onap/archived-appc/docs/APPC Client Library Guide/APPC Client Library Guide.rst

 About the Client Library
 ------------------------

-The APPC client library provides consumers of APPC capabilities with a strongly-typed Java interface and encapsulates the actual interaction with the APPC component over an asynchronous messaging channel such as UEB.
+The APPC client library provides consumers of APPC capabilities with a strongly-typed Java interface and encapsulates the actual interaction with the APPC component over an asynchronous messaging channel such as DMaaP.

 Consumer Logic
 --------------